 Deployment—How easily can data science work products be placed into production to meet timely business objectives?

-In this whitepaper, I discuss each of these dimensions and levels by which business leaders and data science teams can assess where their enterprise is, identify where they would like to be, and consider how important each dimension is for the business and overall corporate strategy.
+In this technical brief, I discuss each of these dimensions and levels by which business leaders and data science teams can assess where their enterprise is, identify where they would like to be, and consider how important each dimension is for the business and overall corporate strategy.
 Such introspection is a step toward identifying architectures, tools, and practices that can help achieve an organization's data science goals.